 - Palazzo delle Esposizioni, Via Nazionale 194.

-In the city you get unlimited use of the Metro, buses and trams.
+In the city of Rome the Roma Pass gives you unlimited use of the Metro, buses and trams.
 You can also use some commuter train lines out of the city: Roma-Lido (which goes to the seaside), Roma-Viterbo and Roma-Giardinetti.
+See the map here for ticket eligibility.

 The Roma Pass does not allow you to travel to either of Rome’s airports.
 You need to buy separate tickets for them.

-If you visit two historical sites and use public transport, the Roma Pass will save you a few euro, but the convenience of skipping the lines, not having to buy individual museum tickets, and not having to worry about transport tickets is invaluable.
-They also give you a handy map when you pick the card up.
+If you visit two historical sites and use public transport daily, the Roma Pass will save you a few euro – but the convenience of skipping the lines, not having to buy individual museum tickets, and not having to worry about transport tickets is an intangible benefit worth more than money.
+You also get a free handy map when you pick the card up.

 The card also gives discounts at some stores and events.
 Check the official Roma Pass events page to find out more.